Chats With Council

 Coffee, tea or lemonade will be provided.

-The city would love to hear from participants about how this experiment is going.
+The city would love to hear from participants about how these experiments are going.
 Please send any feedback to Engagement Manager Sarah Huntley at [email protected]